-In addition to behavioral questions, you may have a technical portion of the interview if you are interviewing for a technical role.
+If you are interviewing for a technical coding role, in addition to behavioral questions, you will likely have a technical portion of the interview.
 Such interviews put candidates in hypothetical situations to solve problems and test their ability to function under pressure.
+To begin your preparation, please explore the other preparation tools and tips below.

 The best preparation for technical interviews are practice questions, consider using the following: